 The seven meter spherical sculpture of Earth’s Moon is a fusion of NASA imagery, simulated moonlight and surround sound composition created by BAFTA and Ivor Novello award winning composer Dan Jones.
 At an approximate scale of 1:500,000, each centimeter of the internally lit sphere represents five kilometers of the lunar surface.
 Museum of the Moon will be suspended from the ceiling in Horizon Hall and have only a few feet between it and the floor.
 The artwork will technically be on view day and night thanks to floor-to-ceiling windows that flank the north and south ends of the museum’s large lobby.

 The massive 21 meter wide, high resolution image used for the sculpture was created by the USGS Astrogeology Science Center in Flagstaff, Arizona.
 The imagery was taken by a NASA satellite carrying the Lunar Reconnaissance Orbiter Camera launched in 2010.
-Museum of the Moon has drawn crowds in Iceland, China, Australia, Europe and the UK.
-As the stunning, internally lit sculpture travels the world, Jerram’s interpretation of the Moon has brought that moonlit inspiration a wide audience.
+Museum of the Moon has brought moonlit inspiration to over three million people in over 25 cities around the world.

 Special 'Moon' Events

 Throughout history the moon has inspired artists, poets, scientists, writers and musicians the world over.
 Bell Museum visitors will have a chance to share that inspiration and enjoy regular moon tours, family-friendly storytime readings, and a variety of lunar-inspired programs that celebrate cultural perspectives, nocturnal plant and animal behavior and more.